-Some analysts say small-scale LNG could be best for Indonesia, but one observer says it's more sensible to reform the gas sector.
+Some analysts say small-scale LNG could be the way to go for Indonesia.
+Another observer says it would make more sense to just reform the country's gas sector.

 Last year, Indonesian President Joko Widodo set a goal for the nation's electrification ratio to reach 100 percent by 2019, his last year in office.
 In order to reach this goal power plants at 32 locations, a total of 35,000 megawatts (MW) of additional power, are scheduled to be built in addition to small-scale liquefied natural gas (LNG) projects, both floating regasification units (FRU) and floating storage units (FSU), to provide gas to these facilities.

 Indonesia's state run utility Perusahaan Listrik Negara (PLN), tasked with implementing these plans, has lined up bidders for a tender for the supply, shipping and regasification of LNG to these power plants.
 The 11 short-listed bidders include a mix of both national and international companies: Shell, Pertamina, MedcoEnergi, Marubeni, Tokyo Gas, Osaka Gas, Perusahaan Gas Negara, Itochu, Gas Natural Fenosa, Mitsubishi and Humpuss Intermode Transportass.

 The plan got underway on March 22 when Indonesia received its first FRU from Gas Intec, a South Korean engineering firm.
 The small-scale unit will supply 40 million standard cubic feet per day to a small 200 MW power plant in Bali.
 It will be operated by Indonesia's PT Pelindo Energi Logistik and is the world's first small-scale FRU.
 Gas Intec said that operations will start as soon as performance tests are completed.